 When Is the Best Time

 The Boulders Penguin Colony is a stunning year-round destination, not only during the breeding/feeding season.
 It is one of the best spots in the world to get close to penguins in the wild.
 Although it is called Boulders Beach, most African Penguins nest at Foxy Beach.
+We have visited Boulders Beach multiple times.
+It is such a fantastic place to watch penguins close.

 The beaches are often busy; however, it is usually quieter during the best time of the day.
 Continue reading for an exceptional visit to Cape Town.